Persona 4 Arena Ultimax: Development

 Discussing the gameplay, Fukumoto noted that much of their work went into rebalancing existing fighters based on feedback from Arena, flattening power levels to be fair rather than doing simple strength reductions.
 They also sought to properly balance new characters and make them engaging to play, which was particularly important with the range-based Yukari.
 Rise's inclusion was pleasing for Iguchiya, as he had wanted her as a playable character in the original Arena.
 Due to her support role and idol status in the series canon, her moveset was based around range and song-based magic.
 Atlus created the "battle design" for her Persona with these elements in mind.
 Minazuki was a notable character due to his lack of a Persona, with the team building his fighting style around his two personalities similar to the twin incarnations of Labrys in the original.
 Adachi had been a highly requested character for Arena, but for story reasons was unable to appear, so the development team had to put some thought into explaining his appearance in Arena Ultimax.
 Each character's Persona abilities were tailored to them based on fighting style and balance.
 Shadow characters built upon the twin Labrys characters from the original, while also being designed as similar to traditional fighting games.
 The fighting styles of Marie and Margaret were directly based on their storyline abilities, such as Margaret having access to multiple Persona types.

 The music was composed by Atlus Sound Team member Atsushi Kitajoh, with oversight by series composer Shoji Meguro.
-The soundtrack used both original tracks and recycled tracks by Meguro from Persona 3 and Persona 4.
-The opening theme "Break out of..." was performed by singer Shihoko Hirata and rapper Lotus Juice, both returning from Persona 4.
-The ending theme "Today" was performed by Persona 3 singer Yumi Kawamura.
+The soundtrack used both original tracks and recycled tracks by Meguro from Persona 3 and Persona 4, with some tracks featured vocals by Yumi Kawamura and Shihoko Hirata, respectively.
+The opening theme "Break out of..." was performed by Hirata, with lyrics written by Lotus Juice, both returning from Persona 4.
+The ending theme "Today" was performed by Kawamura.
 All tracks were composed by Kitajoh aside from a remix of "The Battle for Everyone's Souls", created by Meguro.